Percona-Lab/mongoDB-workload-generator/README.md

 ./bin/genMongoLoad
 ```

 **Note about default workload:** genMongoLoad comes pre-configured with a [default collection](./resources/collections/default.json) and [default queries](./resources/queries/default.json).
-If you do not provide any parameters and leave the configuration setting default_workload: true, this default workload will be used.
+If you do not provide any parameters and leave the configuration setting `default_workload: true`, this default workload will be used.

 If you wish to use a different default workload, you can replace these two files with your own default.json files in the same paths.
 This allows you to define a different collection and set of queries as the default workload.